Skip navigation

 Occupational therapy or counseling to suggest changes in the workplace may be needed.

-Surgery to relieve pressure on the nerve may help if the symptoms get worse, or if there is proof that part of the nerve is wasting away.
+Surgery to relieve pressure on the nerve may help if the symptoms get worse, or if there is evidence that the nerve isn't improving with conservative treatment.

 Outlook (Prognosis)